open-traffic-generator/ixia-c/docs/licensing.md

   | Works with UHD400T Hardware         |  N                   |  N                   |  Y                             | Y                                   |
   | Works with IxOS Hardware            |  N                   |  N                   |  N                             | Y                                   |

- \* **Ixia-c Traffic Port Capacity** is determined as a sum of configured Ixia-c test port speeds with possible values: 100GE, 50GE, 40GE, 25GE, 10GE, 1GE.
-Maximum data plane performance of an Ixia-c port may be less than the configured port speed, depending on capabilities of the underlying hardware and software drivers.
+ The **Ixia-c Traffic Port Capacity** is determined as a sum of the configured Ixia-c test port speeds with the possible values of: 100GE, 50GE, 40GE, 25GE, 10GE, and 1GE.
+The Maximum data plane performance of an Ixia-c port may be less than the configured port speed, depending on the capabilities of the underlying hardware and software drivers.

- \*\* **Test seat concurrency** applies to a number of controller instances running with a configuration that exceeds the capabilities of the Community Edition.
+ The **Test seat concurrency** applies to a number of controller instances that are running with a configuration that exceeds the capabilities of the Community Edition.

- \*\*\* **Restricted** protocol scale supports maximum 4 BGP sessions per test.
-Capabilities of the **Limited** protocol scale depend on the protocol.
-Please contact [Keysight Support](https://support.ixiacom.com/contact/support) for details.
+ The **Restricted** protocol scale supports the maximum of 4 BGP sessions per test.

+ The Capabilities of the **Limited** protocol scale depend on the protocol.
+For details, contact [Keysight Support](https://support.ixiacom.com/contact/support).

  Keysight Elastic Network Generator can simultaneously consume multiple licenses to increase the capabilities of a test.
 For example, if the Ixia-c Traffic Port Capacity configured in one test is 100GE, two Developer licenses will be consumed if available.